dclambert/Python-ELM/README.md

 ==========

-Extreme Learning Machine implementation in Python Version  1.0
+Extreme Learning Machine implementation in Python Version  0.2

 This is an implementation of the Extreme Learning Machine in python, based on the scikit-learn machine learning library.

-Distance and dot product based hidden layers are provided via the RBFRandomHiddenLayer and SimpleRandomHiddenLayer classes respectively.
+Distance and dot product based hidden layers are provided via the RBFRandomLayer and SimpleRandomLayer classes respectively.

-The SimpleRandomHiddenLayer provides the following activation functions:
+The SimpleRandomLayer provides the following activation functions:

     tanh, sine, tribas, sigmoid, hardlim

-The RBFRandomHiddenLayer provides the following activation functions:
+The RBFRandomLayer provides the following activation functions:

     gaussian, multiquadric and polyharmonic spline ('poly_spline')